Rayckey/ActuatorController_ROS/README.md

 $ roslaunch actuatorcontroller_ros innfos_use_cvp.launch
 ```
 This launch file adds the parameter "innfos_use_cvp" in parameter server.
 When this parameter is true, the controller will use a more efficient method when requesting the current states of the actuators.
 BUT the values will have a slight delay depending on the control rate.
-This is best used with the "innfos_fixed_rate" parameter.
+This is best used with the "innfos_fixed_rate" parameter. <br>

+Beware!
+These settings will not take effects if the node is already running! (i.e. If you started the node and then added the paramters it will not take effects!
+These paramters must be present at the start of the node for it to work.
+Alternatively, you can create your own launch files that combine these paramters.)

 # ROS Messages, Services & Parameters
 ## Parameters of an INNFOS actuator